syl20bnr/spacemacs/README.md

 ## Default installation

-1. If you have an existing Emacs configuration, back it up first:
+1. If you have an existing Emacs configuration, back it up first by running the following code in your terminal:

    ```sh
    cd ~